thingsdb/ThingsDocs/README.md

 Install Hugo (Ubuntu/Debian)

-> With the latest version of Hugo, the nemu seems to be broken.
+> With the latest version of Hugo, the menu seems to be broken.

 A working version (including a .deb file) can be downloaded here: https://github.com/gohugoio/hugo/releases/tag/v0.65.3